 A hidden gem outside Bogotá’s main center, the art museum of the Cultural Heritage Direction of the National University of Colombia is a must for those interested in architecture – the museum and theater are modern masterpieces.

 Celine also led us through various neighborhoods for an introduction to Bogotá’s prolific street-art scene.
-There’s interesting insight into Colombian history here, as we learned about the decriminalization of graffiti and its promotion as a new form of artistic and cultural expression.
+There’s an interesting insight into Colombian history here, as we learned about the decriminalization of graffiti and its promotion as a new form of artistic and cultural expression.
 There’s much to learn about the technical aspects of graffiti and the intended messages (such as those by Bastardilla, who paints with an eye toward women’s rights in Colombia).

 Just one more reason I’m dying to return to Colombia is the International Art Fair of Bogotá, the ARTBO Fair, held for four days in October.
-This important cultural exchange focuses on quality and diversity of art and is a refreshing and must-do for those in the artistic circuit.
+This important cultural exchange focuses on quality and diversity of art and is refreshing and must-do for those in the artistic circuit.